iamvery/iamvery.github.com/_posts/2016-01-21-spawning-agent-smiths.markdown

 title: Spawning Agent Smiths
 description:
   State in a functional programming environment is much different than object oriented.
-  Implementing something like Elixir's Agent module on your own isn't as hard as you might thing.
+  Implementing something like Elixir's Agent module on your own isn't as hard as you might think.
 tags:
 - elixir
 ---